Urban Gardening Ideas: Tips, Tools, and Plants

 “You don’t need a lot of land to grow a lot of food.”, as they say here in the Philippines.

-A household that can produce its own food is an empowered household.
-The top problem in an urban area is that there is little land available for food to be grown and families live far from their sources of food.
-We all want to be self-sufficient and urban gardening in urban communities is one way to achieve that.
+A household that can produce its food is an empowered household.
+The top problem in an urban area is that little land is available for food to be grown, and families live far from their sources of food.

-For communities with houses offering bigger spaces for your gardening hobbies, check out Camella’s house and lot for sale in Pangasinan—Camella Crisciente.
-This community not only offers the quality houses and good security, but also the perfect spot for you with the best landscape.
+This community offers quality houses, good security, and the perfect spot for you with the best landscape.
 In every Camella community, maintaining green surroundings is our priority to ensure the comfort and relief of our homeowners.